 Q. Who is a Baby Nurse and what are her responsibilities?

-A. Baby Nurses are medical trained, but limited to the in-home care for infant specialist with extensive hands-on infant experience.
-She assist new parents with day-to-day care of their newborn.
-Additionally, a baby nurse will educate and empower parents on caring for their newborn baby, establishing an feeding and sleeping schedule for the baby, and provide assistance to breast feeding mothers, also answeres any questions that parents are nervous about, based on her experience and care.
+A. Baby Nurses are medical trained but limited to the in-home care for infant specialist with extensive hands-on infant experience.
+She assists new parents with day-to-day care of their newborn.
+Additionally, a baby nurse will educate and empower parents on caring for their newborn baby, establishing an feeding and sleeping schedule for the baby, and provide assistance to breast feeding mothers, also answers any questions that parents are nervous about, based on her experience and care.

-"Many are trained to analyze a problem, BNI workers are trained to Analyze and creat a solution for the problem."
+OUR MOTTO "Many are trained to analyze a problem, BNI workers are trained to Analyze and create a solution for the problem."

 At BNI we are Trained to Analyze a situation and Create Solutions For All Situations

 Babynurseinternational.
 LLC | SCC ID-S3853894